N4SK4R/NASKAR/README.md

 - A GCC cross-compiler targeting `i386-elf`
 - `nasm` for assembling low-level x86 code
-- `qemu-system-x86_64` for running the compiled OS in a virtual machine
+- `qemu-system-x86_64` for running the compiled OS in an emulator

 ---